 What does a suspended credit card mean?

 Find out why a credit card account might be suspended or restricted.
-And get the lowdown on potential fixes and impacts on credit scores.
+And learn about potential fixes and impacts on credit scores.

 What you’ll learn:

-- Credit card charges might be declined if your credit card has been suspended or restricted.
+Credit card charges might be declined if your credit card has been suspended.

-- Your credit card might be suspended or restricted because a new card hasn’t been activated, there have been unusual transactions, payments are late or you’ve exceeded your credit limit.
+Your credit card might be suspended because a new card hasn’t been activated, there have been unusual transactions, payments have been late or you’ve exceeded your credit limit.

-- You can contact your credit card issuer to learn why your card has been suspended or restricted.
+You can contact your credit card issuer to learn why your card has been suspended.

-- Credit card suspension on its own may not affect your credit scores.
-But your scores could be affected if your credit card suspension is related to late payments.
+Credit card suspension may not affect your credit scores.
+But scores could be affected if the suspension is due to late payments.

 Why was your credit card suspended?

-There are several reasons why your credit card may be suspended.
-Here are a few things it might be related to:
+Here are a few things a suspension could be related to:

-- Credit limit: Making a purchase that puts your credit card balance over its credit limit might prevent you from using your card until you pay down your balance.
+- Credit limit: Making a purchase that puts your credit card balance over the card’s limit might prevent you from using your card until you pay down your balance.

 What should you do if your credit card has been suspended?

 If your card’s been suspended, you can contact your credit card issuer.
 It should be able to tell you why it was suspended and what options you have.
-The ability to reactivate suspended or restricted accounts might depend on the issuer’s policy and the circumstances of the suspension.
-Capital One cardholders can sign in to their account to check the status of their card.
+The ability to reactivate a suspended account might depend on the issuer’s policies.

 If you’ve missed payments, you might need to pay the overdue amount or figure out other arrangements.

-If you’ve reached your credit limit, you may need to pay down your outstanding balance before you can resume using your card.
+If you’ve reached your credit limit, you may need to pay down your outstanding balance before you can use your card.

 Does credit card suspension affect your credit scores?